-Under IFRS 9, the Group will incorporate forward-looking information into both its assessment of whether the credit risk of an instrument has increased significantly since initial recognition and its measurement of ECLs.
-The Group uses expert judgment of Group Market Risk Committee in assessment of forward-looking information.
+Under IFRS 9, the Bank will incorporate forward-looking information into both its assessment of whether the credit risk of an instrument has increased significantly since initial recognition and its measurement of ECLs.
+The Bank uses expert judgment of Bank Market Risk Committee in assessment of forward-looking information.
 This assessment is based also on external information.
-External information may include economic data and forecasts published by governmental bodies and monetary authorities in the countries where the Group operates, such as the NBRK, the CBRF and Ministry of Economic Development, and selected private sector and academic forecasts.
+External information may include economic data and forecasts published by governmental bodies and monetary authorities in the countries where the Bank operates, such as the NBRK and Ministry of Economic Development, and selected private sector and academic forecasts.

-The Group will also periodically carry out stress-testing of more extreme shocks to calibrate its determination of these other representative scenarios.
+The Bank will also periodically carry out stress-testing of more extreme shocks to calibrate its determination of these other representative scenarios.